Kong/insomnia/packages/insomnia-inso/README.md

 ## `$ inso script <name>`

-The `.insorc` config file supports scripts, akin to NPM scripts defined in a `package.json` file.
+The `inso` [config file](#configuration) supports scripts, akin to NPM scripts defined in a `package.json` file.
 These scripts can be executed by `inso` by running `inso script <name>` , or simply `inso <name>` as this is the default command.
 Any options passed to this command, will be forwarded to the script being executed.

 ### Examples